Modelling cosmic-ray transport: magnetised versus unmagnetised motion in astrophysical magnetic turbulence: Summary

-The regime of particle energies, which is currently numerically accessible, is clearly non-asymptotic, i.e., the energy-dependent scaling of the unconditional mean free path does not yet exhibit the expected low-energy power-law behavior.
-However, our results reveal a clear tendency towards the dominance of magnetized motion at small energies, which implies that field-line wandering, non-resonant mirroring, and decoupling of particles from field lines due to intermittent encounters with sharp curvatures are the primary mechanisms for cosmic-ray transport in the asymptotic low-energy regime.
-We emphasize that their modeling should be done with care to appropriately account for the highly complex nature of structured turbulence, which is evident in the vastly different length scales characterizing individual structures (long coherence lengths and sharp folds), as well as non-trivial correlations between separate structures.
+The regime of particle energies, which is currently numerically accessible, is clearly non-asymptotic, i.e. the energy-dependent scaling of the unconditional mean free path does not yet exhibit the expected low-energy power-law behaviour.
+However, our results reveal a clear tendency towards the dominance of magnetised motion at small energies, which implies that field-line wandering, non-resonant mirroring and decoupling of particles from field lines due to intermittent encounters with sharp curvatures are the primary mechanisms for cosmic-ray transport in the asymptotic low-energy regime.
+We emphasise that their modelling should be done with care to appropriately account for the highly complex nature of structured turbulence, which is evident in the vastly different length scales characterising individual structures (long coherence lengths and sharp folds), as well as non-trivial correlations between separate structures.